8 Major Types of Content and Where They Fit Into Your Content Marketing Strategy

 The Takeaway

-No matter which content format you decide on, it’s important to incorporate a variety into your larger, overarching content strategy.
+No matter which content type you decide on, it’s important to incorporate a variety into your larger, overarching content strategy.

+As mentioned, you have many different personas and audience types on your site.
+We all learn differently, I need to read something – and then see it in action.
+Others want the reverse.
 A mixture of different types of content — for instance, blog articles with infographics and videos — can help you tap into a wider audience.
-Not to mention, diversifying your content can also help differentiate yourself from the competition.
+Not to mention, diversifying your content types can also help differentiate yourself from the competition.

 What you should do now